martincloven/Martin-Clov-n---BERN02/Exercise01 - Regression/README.md

 - $\vec{se}$, a vector of standard deviations of the expected value of each predicted value.

 ## Technical details
-To make the local regression we use a linear model
+To make the local regression we use a linear equation
 $f(x)=\hat{\beta_0} + \hat{\beta_1} x$
 and we calculate $\\hat{\beta_0}$ and $\\hat{\beta_1}$ by solving for
 $\hat{\beta_0}, \hat{\beta_1} = \text{argmin}(\hat{Q})$.